 Those interested in a career with Highland Park DPS are encouraged to complete the Department’s online Employee Interest Form.
-Sgt.
+Lt.
 Zach Sitton will follow-up with you prior to upcoming testing dates.

 Public Safety Officer